NedAnd1/WillDo/README.md

 since Angular is often geared towards businesses and large scale projects.

 ## Architecture
-For communicating with the back-end,<br/>
-I created a generic, extensible [base service](client/src/app/core/api.service.ts),<br/>
+For communicating with the back-end, I created a generic, extensible [base service](client/src/app/core/api.service.ts),<br/>
-and the services responsible for each API endpoint,<br/>
-only contain the logic that differentiates it from other endpoints,<br/>
+and the services responsible for each API endpoint only contain the logic that differentiates it from other endpoints,<br/>
 which is often only [the model and url](client/src/app/groups/groups.service.ts).

 In many Angular projects the "model" is simply an interface of basic properties,<br/>